-SPECIFIC SAFETY RULES
+SPECIFIC SAFETY RULES FOR CUT OUT TOOLS

-WARNING: Know your cut-out saw.
+WARNING: Know your cut-out tool.
 Read the Owner's Manual carefully.
 Learn the tool's applications and limitations, as well as the specific potential hazards related to this tool.
-Following this rule will reduce the risk of electric shock, fire or serious injury.
+Following this rule will reduce the risk of electric shock, fire, or serious injury.